scrapinghub/frontera/docs/source/topics/seed-loaders.rst

 Scrapy Seed Loaders
 ===================

-Crawl Frontier has some built-in Scrapy middlewares for seed loading.
+Frontera has some built-in Scrapy middlewares for seed loading.

-Seed loaders use the ``process_start_requests`` method to generate requests from a source that are added later to the :class:`FrontierManager <crawlfrontier.core.manager.FrontierManager>`.
+Seed loaders use the ``process_start_requests`` method to generate requests from a source that are added later to the :class:`FrontierManager <frontera.core.manager.FrontierManager>`.

 Activating a Seed loader